CaioCeretta/udemy-chad-spring-boot/03-hibernate-jpa-crud/section3-comments.md

       ○ Define DAO implementation
-        ■ Define a StudentDAOImpl in the same package as the Dao □ Override the save method from the interface □ Use a @Transaction annotation in the save method since it performs an update to the database □ Define field for entity manager
+        ■ Define a StudentDAOImpl in the same package as the Dao □ Type this as a @Repository for jean to know which bean of the StudentDAO type to inject □ Override the save method from the interface □ Use a @Transaction annotation in the save method since it performs an update to the database □ Define field for entity manager
           □ Inject entity manager using constructor injection

+      ○ Update main app

+        ■ On the Command line runner constructor, inject the StudentDAO ■ Call the createStudent method with the studentDao just injected ■ Since createStudent method does not exist, but the IDE understands its purposes, use the generate method and let the IDE to create this createStudent method which receives the student as property ■ Implement this createStudent method to persist a student object □ We can see that we are making use of the StudentDAO to communicate with the database, which is our helper/dependency.